Fleckism/SecurityPlus/SecurityPlus/3A Assess Organizational Security L3a.md

 The detailed analysis of services on a particular host is often called [[fingerprinting]].
 This is because each OS or application software that underpins a network service responds to probes in a unique way.
 This allows the scanning software to guess at the software name and version, without having any sort of privileged access to the host.
 This can also be described as banner grabbing, where the banner is the header of the response returned by the application.

 When services are discovered, you can use Nmap with the -sV or -A switch to probe a host more intensively to discover the following information:
 -   Protocol—do not assume that a port is being used for its "well known" application protocol.
-Nmap can scan traffic to verify whether it matches the expected [[signature]] (HTTP, DNS, SMTP, and so on).
+Nmap can scan traffic to verify whether it matches the expected [[signature]] (Hyper Text Transfer ProtocolTTPs]], DNS, SMTP, and so on).
 -   Application name and version—the software operating the port, such as Apache web server or Internet Information Services (IIS) web server.
 -   OS type and version—use the -O switch to enable OS fingerprinting (or -A to use both OS fingerprinting and version discovery).
 -   Device type—not all network devices are PCs.
 Nmap can identify switches and routers or other types of networked devices, such as NAS boxes, printers, and webcams.